Abidon-J-F/University-of-Greenwich-Projects/Y1/Notebook/README.md

 ## Coursework Project Tasks

-Create a notebook program to record notes and classify them by modules, topic, and date.
+Create a notebook program using JAVA 8 in the NetBeans IDE to record notes and classify them by modules, topic, and date.

 **Created the notebook to do the following tasks:**
 1. Record notes and classify them by modules, topic, and date.